stonepros/stone/doc/install/manual-freebsd-deployment.rst

 #.
 If the OSD is for a drive other than the OS drive, prepare it
-   for use with Ceph, and mount it to the directory you just created.
+   for use with Stone, and mount it to the directory you just created.

 #.
 Initialize the OSD data directory. ::